The corporation tax regime is regulated in the Corporate Income Tax Act.

 The taxable persons shall submit an annual tax return in a standard form regarding the tax financial result and the annual corporation tax due.

-The annual tax return shall be submitted on or before the 31st day of March of the next succeeding year at the National Revenue Agency territorial directorate exercising competence over the place of registration of the taxable person.
+The annual tax return shall be submitted between 01 March and 30 June of the following year at the National Revenue Agency territorial directorate exercising competence over the place of registration of the taxable person.

 - Tax prepayments

-Under the provision of Article 83(2) of CITL prepayments shall not be made by:
+Under the provision of Article 83(2) of CITA prepayments shall not be made by:

-1. any taxable persons whose net turnover for the last preceding year does not exceed BGN 300,000;
+- any taxable persons whose net turnover for the year before the previous year does not exceed BGN 300,000;

-2. any newly incorporated taxable persons, for the year of the incorporation thereof, with the exception of any such persons newly incorporated as a result of a transformation under the Commerce Law.
-They may make quarterly prepayments in accordance with this Chapter Fourteen and in this case Article 89 shall not apply
+- any newly incorporated taxable persons, for the year of the incorporation thereof and for the following year, with the exception of any such persons newly incorporated as a result of a transformation under the Commerce Act.
+They may make quarterly prepayments in accordance with Part One, Chapter Fourteen of CITA and in this case Article 89 shall not apply

-Monthly Tax Prepayments - shall be made by any taxable person whose net sales revenue for the last preceding year exceeds BGN 3,000,000.
-Monthly tax prepayments shall be determined using the formula set out in Article 86 of CITL.
+Monthly Tax Prepayments - shall be made by any taxable person whose net sales revenue for the year before the previous year exceeds BGN 3,000,000.
+The monthly tax prepayments shall be determined using the formula set out in Article 86 of CITA.